About Read Seattle

 What Is High-Dosage, High-Impact Tutoring?

 High-Dosage means students receive support at least three times per week, ensuring consistency and progress.
+High-Impact means tutors receive proper training and work with evidence-based curriculums created by certified educators.

 What Is Read Seattle’s Role?